bsosis/bsosis.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-I'm a PhD student in Mathematics at the University of Pittsburgh.
-My research focuses on mathematical neuroscience, building and analyzing models of decision-making and learning in the brain.
-I'm also very interested in AI safety, and recently spent a summer in London working on measuring the beliefs of language models through the [PIBBSS](https://pibbss.ai/) fellowship.
+I'm an independent researcher studying language model beliefs and behavior during chain-of-thought reasoning, extending work I did through the [PIBBSS](https://pibbss.ai/) fellowship this past summer.
+I recently completed a PhD in Mathematics at the University of Pittsburgh, where I built and analyzed models of decision-making and learning in the brain.

 Outside of work I enjoy writing, playing, and listening to classical music, hiking, bouldering, and board games.